rayvburn/humap_local_planner/README.md

 ### `fuzzylite`

-Additionally, `fuzzylite` library built from source is required to run `hubero_local_planner`.
+Additionally, `fuzzylite` library built from source is required to run `humap_local_planner`.
 Follow these steps:

 ```bash
 cd ~/